systemed/glug/README.md

   }
 ```

-Sublayers are introduced with the `on` instruction, which expects either a zoom range, a filter, or both.
+Sublayers are introduced with the `on` instruction, which expects either a zoom range, an expression, or both.
 The following are all valid:

 ```ruby
   on(highway=='motorway') { line_width 4 }